• English

 There might still be references to Black people elsewhere in the book, but since it focuses on prostitution in the Edo period, it’s unlikely to cover Yasuke’s time.

-This book is 400 pages long, and I haven’t finished it yet, so I’ll update this post if I find any relevant mentions of Black people.
+This book is about 300 pages long, and I haven’t finished it yet, so I’ll update this post if I find any relevant mentions of Black people.

 Matsudaira Ietada made his second diary entry concerning Yasuke.
 He wrote of his surprise at Yasuke’s new high-status, commenting once again on his size and color.
 Matsudaira even speculated, somewhat ironically perhaps, that Yasuke’s stipend might even be equal to his own, which if correct would have made him a man of considerable wealth.